 The elements are usually chosen so that

-The most common use of such a plane rotation is to choose and such that for a given and
+The most common use of such a plane rotation is to choose and

 (15.135) |